Lead scenic artist-BLEACH LONDON Amsterdam launch

 september 2023 and 2024

 The surface of the Artist Hospitality stand was made using a traditional Japanese shou-sugi-ban technique, which involves charring the surface of the wood with a torch to achieve a deep, textured, charcoal-like finish..
-Then I designed and hand-painted artwork on top using eco-friendly earth pigment paints, allowing the natural grain and burnt texture to subtly show through the colors.
+Then I designed and hand-painted artwork on top using eco-friendly earth pigment paints, allowing the natural grain and burnt texture to subtly show through the colours.

 On the main stage structure I reversed the process: I first painted the design directly onto untreated wood, then lightly charred the surface afterward.
 This experimental method partially burned away areas of the paint, creating a semi-transparent, ethereal effect that added depth and a sense of magic to the final piece.